shanthshivam/DBGym/README.md

 stats = run(config)
 ```

-Where the directory should be as follow:
+Where the directory of the dataset should be as follow:

 ```
 tree your_dataset_path